LLM, SJD, and Exchange A to Z at the U

 • BLACKBOARD ORIENTATION RESOURCES

 Students in the International Law Programs will receive more detailed information about Orientation and studying at Miami Law through the Miami Law Blackboard platform.
-Please note that you will need to have completed setting up your UM email account first to be able to access the Blackboard platform.
-Orientation Blackboard modules and materials will become available in the week of July 7.
+Please note that you must complete setting up your UM email account before you can access the Blackboard platform.
+Orientation Blackboard modules and materials will become available in the week of December 15, 2025.
 Once available, please make sure to carefully review all information provided on the platform before the in-person Orientation begins.
-Students in other LL.M. programs will receive additional orientation information from their program office directly.
+Students in other LLM programs will receive additional orientation information from their program office directly.

 • BOOK LIST AND FIRST-CLASS ASSIGNMENTS